 That being said, many employers still offer PTO because they know how essential it is to the well-being of their team.
 Why?
 Because taking a step back and getting a refresh can help put things into perspective.

 Sixty-three percent of employees view paid time off as one of the top three benefits that influences their job satisfaction, found the Society for Human Resource Management.
 Nearly four out of five HR pros also believe that people who take PTO are generally more excited about showing up for work every day.
-And finally, Project Time Off found that people who take their vacation are 6.5 percent more likely to snag a promotion.
+And finally, in 2016, Project Time Off found that people who take their vacation are 6.5 percent more likely to snag a promotion.
 Happiness, satisfaction, career growth — those are just some of the benefits spouting out of PTO.

 Some of the other findings Project Time Off found: